r-lib/xml2/cran-comments.md

 ## Release summary

-This release fixes configure problems on windows (it may also fix on solaris, but we haven't been able to recreate the problem locally).
+This release allows for mutating XML nodes.

 ## Test environments
-* local OS X install, R 3.2.1.
+* local OS X install, R 3.3.0.
-* ubuntu 12.04 (on travis-ci), R 3.2.2.
+* ubuntu 12.04 (on travis-ci), R 3.3.0.
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 There was 1 NOTE: